 Specific Gravity Of Cement – The ratio between the mass of a specified volume of substance and the weight of an equivalent volume of water is used to calculate specific gravity.
 Kerosene, which does not react with cement, is used to determine the specific gravity of cement.
+In this post we will know about cement specific gravity.

 What is Specific Gravity?